How to Spend One Day in Suzhou: 2 Perfect Itineraries & Travel Tips

 2. Couple’s Garden

 The Couple’s Retreat Garden is located near the east leg of the Waicheng River and is surrounded by canals.
-It is further out from the center, making it off most tourist routes.
+It is farther from the center, which is likely why it’s one of the less-visited gardens in Suzhou.

 This means you’ll (hopefully) be able to enjoy the tranquil atmosphere without hordes of visitors talking loudly or competing for photos next to you.
 The location and layout of the garden are truly unique.